phillipclapham/neuroweaver/GCF.md

 The emergence of sophisticated AI systems makes the Generative Cognition Framework not just valuable but essential.
 Understanding this relationship reveals why generative cognitive architecture becomes more, not less, important in an AI-enhanced world.

+The combination of Generative Cognition and the Neuroweaver framework creates particularly powerful approaches to AI interaction.
+Where GCF provides the cognitive architecture for enhanced thinking, NCF offers the practical methodology for applying these capabilities in AI interaction.

 ### Natural Complementarity

 #### Comparative Strengths